apache/airflow/docs/helm-chart/manage-dags-files.rst

 Bake DAGs in Docker image
 -------------------------

-This option uses the Docker image containing the latest DAG code.
+With this approach, you include your dag files and related code in the airflow image.

-This method requires redeploying the services in the helm chart with the new docker image in order to use the new DAG code.
-This might be a good      option if DAG code is not expected to change frequently.
+This method requires redeploying the services in the helm chart with the new docker image in order to deploy the new DAG code.
+This can work well particularly if DAG code is not expected to change frequently.

 .. code-block:: bash